HOUSTON AUDUBON URBAN BIRD SURVEY

 Houston Audubon in partnership with the Baytown Nature Center is leading a monthly count at the Baytown Nature Center.
-David Hanson is the leader.
 The survey is usually conducted on the third Thursday of each month, September through May, and results are posted on eBird.
 The survey normally begins at 8 AM.
+Meet in the parking lot behind the entrance building at or a little before 8 AM.

 Entry fee waived for count participants: There is no entry fee for the participants of the bird survey.
 Please inform the gate attendant when you arrive and then meet behind the entrance building.